Is a Business Loan Installment or Revolving Credit? – Key Differences

 Benefits of Revolving Credit

 Revolving credit can provide small businesses with flexibility in managing their cash flow, allowing them to borrow funds as needed and repay them over time.
-This can help businesses navigate periods of fluctuating expenses or unexpected costs without taking out a traditional term loan.
+This can help companies navigate periods of fluctuating expenses or unexpected costs without taking out a traditional term loan.
 Revolving credit lines provide a flexible option for small businesses looking to access capital quickly.

 Drawbacks of Revolving Credit